What is RC crawling

 Knowing your truck’s abilities and limitations are very important and you can only achieve this if you practice.
 If you don’t know what your rig can and cannot do, you will always make mistakes.
 And practice will improve your driving skills and you can learn a new skill too when you practice.

 Smaller clubs will have small turnouts and the camping days are usually short, in turn, bigger clubs will have big turnouts and the camping days are usually long.
 Here is how a typical camp might go down at a large club.

-9:00 AM Arrival of competitors and the registration process starts in which checks are performed and courses are being designed
+9:00 AM Arrival of competitors and the registration process starts in which tech is performed and courses are being designed

 9:30 AM Courses are being finished by the course designers